 Apple jelly – I use my quince jelly recipe but with apples

-Roasted pears – throw a few quartered pears and some sage leaves in with other vegetables, especially parsnips.
+Roasted pears – throw a few quartered pears and some sage leaves in with other vegetables when roasting, especially parsnips.
 Wonderful with sausages and any pork, whether roasted, chops etc